 How does Dashlane keep my data safe?

 We call our approach to security a “zero-knowledge” system, meaning no one—including Dashlane—has access to your data.
-Your logins and personal information are always encrypted, even when we store your data on our servers as a backup and to sync your data across devices.
+Your logins and personal information are always “encrypted,” even when we store your data on our servers as a backup and to sync your data across devices.
 Encryption scrambles your data so that no one can read it.
 When you enter your Master Password, your data is “decrypted” on your device and available only to you.

 Interested in learning about the technical details of our zero-knowledge system?